Take Time to Rest in Motherhood (Prioritize It)

 - Focus on your health.
 Eating well, exercising, drinking lots of water, getting enough sleep, and other good health practices do help.
 When I feel well physically I can cope with everything much better.
 It’s something I need to work on these days.

 - Get sleep over screen time.
 Sometimes we feel like we just want a mental break, so we resort to scrolling through our phones.
-While it might be okay occasionally, using that as a form of rest just doesn’t work.
-If it is already late, put your phone away and get some sleep instead.
-It will help you so much more.
+While it might be okay occasionally, using that as a form of rest works the wrong way.
+If you are tired, put your phone away and get some sleep instead.
+It will help you so much more with your mental health and getting enough rest.

-- Train your children to have some quiet time.
-So far all of mine have quit sleeping for nap time around 3 years old.
-One thing that has really helped me is making sure that we all keep getting at least 1/2 an hour of down time most days.
+- Train your children to have some quiet time or independent naps.
+So far all of mine have quit sleeping for nap time around 2-3 years old.
+One thing that has really helped me is making sure that we all keep getting at least 1/2 an hour of downtime most days.
 It does take a bit training, but it is so worth it for me now to have that time to rest or do something myself while each of the children does something quiet by themselves on a sofa or bed.
 It gives each of them a good reset for the rest of the day too.

 - Implement good routines.
+This can be one of the bigger challenges of motherhood.
 When I have good routines in place my home runs better and I can enjoy my rest times better.
 With little ones it can still be hard, but each little bit counts.

 - My mom has sometimes said that “a change is better than a rest.”
 Sometimes everything in my house overwhelms me.
 Instead of a nap, occasionally just getting out for a walk with my children or something helps me to come back and see things from a cheerier perspective.

 - Ask for help and accept help.
 For some reason this can be hard for some of us moms, probably because we get the idea that we are supposed to be able to do everything.
-If it is all too much for you, don’t feel bad about asking for help.
+If it is all too much for you as a busy mother, don’t feel bad about asking for help.
 If someone offers to help, don’t feel bad about accepting help either.

 - Ask God for help.
-Sometimes I have been so weary, and I have asked God to help me somehow.
+Sometimes I have been so weary and finding rest seemed impossible, and I have asked God to help me somehow.
 Sometimes the idea I get is to let everything slide and just rest.
 Once someone showed up at my door and washed a pile of dishes that were overwhelming for me.
 Sometimes I just need to learn to find rest for my soul and keep plugging away one step at a time.
 Even in times when everything looks so hard, God can make a way.

 Rest!